Arab Republic of Egypt

 Birding Egypt

-As for birds, over 470 species have been recorded.
-Two-thirds of these are migrants, only one third are resident and found in Egypt year round.
+As for birds, over 500 species have been recorded.
+Two-thirds of these are migrants, only one third are resident and found in Egypt year-round.
 Resident birds of interest are Shaharo-Sindian species, African species not found elsewhere in the Western Palaearctic and Red Sea birds.
-As the only land bridge between Europe and Asia, Egypt is situated on major migration routes, particularly for soaring birds.
+As the only land bridge between Europe, Africa and Asia, Egypt is situated on major migration routes, particularly for soaring birds.
 Egyptian wetlands are internationally important wintering grounds for water birds.
 Some African species, such as Sooty Falcon come north to breed in Egypt during the summer months.
-Birding in Egypt is good throughout the year; in a two week period between 160 to over 200 species can be expected.
+Birding in Egypt is good throughout the year; in a two-week period from 160 to over 200 species can be expected.
 Target species and weather tend to be the main considerations in deciding when to come.
 The spring and autumn migration are the best times to see the greatest numbers and diversity of birds and the weather tends to be warm.
 Summer is very hot, but is a good season to see residents and Red Sea and Abu Simbel specialties.
 During winter the Nile and associated wetlands teem with wintering water birds and the weather is warm to cold depending upon where you are in the country.

-Egypt offers visitors much more to see and do, such as photography, shopping and relaxing on the beach.
-There is something for everyone so it is an ideal place for a family vacation or for couples where one individual is a non-birder.
+Egypt offers something for everyone so it is an ideal place for a family vacation or for couples where one individual is a non-birder.
 With an advanced tourism infrastructure and some of the most affordable prices in the Mediterranean, Egypt is a popular tourist destination.
 Hotels of all standards and prices can be found.
 A wide variety of food is served from oriental specialties to international cuisine, including fast food chains like McDonald’s.
 (As a fairly liberal Moslem country, beer and wine is widely sold).
-There are all kinds of transportation between major cities(bus, train, plane and ferry).
+There are all kinds of transportation between major cities; bus, train, plane and ferry.
 Although car hire is available, driving in Egypt is very challenging so chauffeured driven vehicles and other transport is recommended.
 One of the nicest ways to see Upper Egypt is by Nile Cruise.
-What makes Egypt special are the people.
-Egyptians are among the world’s friendliest people, always wanting to help and chat with foreigners.
 While Arabic is the national language, in tourist areas a wide variety of languages are spoken.
 Most know some English, which is commonly used on signs.
 Egypt is an extremely safe country to travel; there is very little crime.
-Security has been tight since the terrorist problems in the 90s.

 Contributors